Qukoyk/Degu/README.md

   a script to reset the kumiTemporary in to 1 at 00:00 everyday.
 (Also contronlled by cron)
 * cron.txt
   cronjob commands
+* actogram.py
+  a script to analysis the biological rhythms of degu and creat actograms.

 Qukoyk